What is robotic-assisted myomectomy?

 What happens during a robotic-assisted myomectomy?

 Your provider can help explain the details of your surgery.
 An ob-gyn (obstetrician/gynecologist) surgeon and a team of specialized nurses will do your surgery.
-In general, you can expect the following:
+In general, you can expect:

 You will be given general anesthesia.
 This prevents pain and causes you to sleep through the surgery.